world2222/Stylish/README.md

 *Stylish* offers the users to search the fashion items in a various ways.
 You can search it following the categories or just search it with keywords.
 Also, you can put some options when searching with keywords.
-You can choose whether to sort it in ascending order or descending order or choose to show the recommended or fresh ones first.
+You can choose to sort it by ascending, descending, recommended, or latest order.
+And you can set also the price limit.

 <br>